VilainLab/CBU/pipelines.md

 *	samtools
 *	Picard tools

-We follow the Genome Analysis Toolkit 4 (GATK 4),  pipeline to do Variant Calloing.
+We follow the Genome Analysis Toolkit 4 (GATK 4),  pipeline to do Variant Calling.
 The BAM files are further processed for using Base Quality Score Recalibration (BQSR) step to detect and correct base calling errors from sequencers:
 *	BaseRecalibrator
 *	ApplyBQSR